-Practicing gratitude is simple — it means taking the time to feel thankful for the positive experiences in your life both big and small.
-While expressing gratitude is part of many religious and spiritual traditions, this process can also be incorporated into any belief system.
-Gratitude practices don’t have to be elaborate or time-consuming, either; simply setting aside a few minutes every day to write in a gratitude journal or to verbally reflect on what made you feel grateful is all you need.
+Practicing gratitude is simple — it just means taking time to feel thankful for the positive experiences in your life, both big and small.
+While expressing gratitude is part of many religious and spiritual traditions, this process can be incorporated into any belief system.
+Gratitude practice doesn’t have to be elaborate or time-consuming either; simply setting aside a few minutes every day to write in a gratitude journal or to verbally reflect on what made you feel grateful is all you need.
 Gratitude practices can also be extended to the people around you in the form of appreciative letters, cards or gestures.

 - Increase positive emotions

 Devotionals are any practices that help connect individuals to a higher power or feeling of transcendence.
 For those who are religious, this could mean regularly going to a place of worship, reading passages from a holy book, repeating mantras, singing sacred songs, or praying to a higher power.
 For others, devotionals may consist of activities traditionally seen as secular, like listening to music, spending time outside or contemplating a piece of art.
 While some devotional activities require that you travel to a specific place, most can be done in the comfort of your own home or neighborhood.

 - Prayer elicits the body’s relaxation response, calming the body and mind while evoking feelings of gratitude, hope and comfort